Keyboard shortcuts

 path: path/to/compatible/hts/

-• Use urban_type and professional_activity as extra matching attributes:
+• Use urban_type and professional_activity as extra matching attributes (optional):

 use_urban_type: true